cilliemalan/rabbiteer-2017-iot-slackapp/README.md

 This is a small application that integrates with Slack and marshalls messages between Slack and devices.

+This is an old repository and may not represent best practices.

 # Dependencies
 You will need the [REST SDK](https://github.com/Microsoft/cpprestsdk/wiki) from microsoft, giflib, and libpng.
 Install like: